Jamie-owsianka/AsciiArtGenerator/README.md

 An iinital choice I had was to use either read or readkey for sampling keystrokes.
 At first read seemed eaiser, as it keeps case, but due to it blocking its return, as well as marked not preferable by microsoft, lead me to use readkey.
 An advantage of this is that I am able to use "ConsoleKey.xxx" to check for certain button presses, instead of using ascii codes which look less clear.

 ## Still TODO
--user settings for image size and resolution produced -imgage processing
+* user settings for image size and resolution produced
+* imgage processing
--conversion to ascii
+* conversion to ascii
--error handling and permissions for autocomplete
+* error handling and permissions for autocomplete